Jun Maeda

 Jun Maeda (麻枝 准, Maeda Jun) is a Japanese writer and composer.
 He is a co-founder of the visual novel brand Key under Visual Arts.
 He is considered a pioneer of nakige visual novels, and has mainly contributed as a scenario writer, lyricist, and musical composer for the games the company produces.

 After graduating with a degree in psychology from Chukyo University, Maeda contributed to the scripts and scores of games released under the Tactics brand of Nexton: Moon and One: Kagayaku Kisetsu e.
 He has contributed both to writing music and scripts to most games released under the Key brand, notably writing the majority of Air and Clannad.
 He also served as a screenwriter and composer for several anime series produced by P.A.
 Works, such as Angel Beats! and Charlotte.

 Early life

-Jun Maeda started writing at a young age; while attending elementary school, Maeda wrote his first amateur gamebook.
+Jun Maeda started writing during elementary school, when he wrote his first amateur gamebook.
 Maeda was initially inspired by the Grailquest series of gamebooks by J.H.
 Brennan, especially the first two books in the series The Castle of Darkness and The Den of Dragons.
 Through junior-high school, Maeda worked on the school newspaper and even had some short stories published in the paper.
 Once attending Mie high school, he started to write lyrics and compose music.
 It was at this time that he became immersed in the fantasy genre of fiction.
 While attending Chukyo University, Maeda managed to get some short stories published in Kadokawa Shoten's light novel magazine The Sneaker.
 Finally, when he was writing his graduation thesis, he started listening to techno music.